-You’ll want to split your assets (stocks, bonds, real estate, art, collectibles, etc.) fairly, based on your needs and expectations, as well as state law.
+You’ll want to split your assets (stocks, bonds, real estate, art collectibles, etc.) fairly, based on your needs and expectations, as well as the state law.
 If you’re in a community property state, the split is always 50/50.
-And don’t forget about your joint debt, (mortgages, personal loans, credit cards, utility bills, etc.), all of which will also have to be accounted for in the divorce agreement.
+And don’t forget about your joint debt (mortgages, personal loans, credit cards, utility bills, etc.), all of which also have to be accounted for in the divorce agreement.

 Talk to an attorney and tax professional about the best way to divide IRAs, 401(k)s and pensions.
 And get going right away on the Qualified Domestic Relations Order (QDRO) that’s needed for many retirement assets.
 It can take months to complete, even if everyone is on the same page.

 It doesn’t pay to be emotionally attached to any asset—especially your home.
 Ask yourself: Can I afford to keep it on my own, or would selling it be more likely to help me achieve financial stability and move on with my life?

 You can’t figure out how much income you’ll need if you don’t know how much you can spend now, so look at your current budget and think about your future plans.
 Talk to an advisor about any adjustments you might need to make in how you spend, save and invest in your future.